rodude123/Computer-systems/storage types.md

 ## Tertiary storage
   * Magnetic tape - it is very old technology and is used primarly for backups due to having a very high capacity and its low cost.

+## RAID storage
+* RAID storage stands for redundant array of independant disks
+* RAID is a number of connected hard drives that are set up to in a way so as to help the speed and perfomance of a computer
+* RAID uses several techniques such as:
+ - spanning and software striping
+ - mirroring
+ - duplexing
+ - deferred
+ - hot swapping
+ - hot sparing
+ - spindle sychronisation

+#### types of RAID
+1. RAID 0
+2. RAID 1
+3. RAID 2
+4. RAID 3
+5. RAID 4
+6. RAID 5
+7. RAID 7
+8. RAID 10
+9. RAID 53

+* RAIDs can also be combined to create types such as RAID 0/1 which would combine the mirroring of RAID 1 and the striping of RAID 0.